-Table 13 Description of variables in the INIT\FRAC section.
+Table 13 Description of variables in the INIT_FRAC section.

-X7 : 11 T 1 NT /

 Variable name Type and Notes

 permitted values

 readFracIC logical Switch indicating location of fractional cover data.

 TRUE: fractional cover is provided as part of the

-initial condition in section INIT_IC (see Section 6.18)
+initial condition in section INIT_IC (see Section 6.19)

 and is not provided here.

 FALSE: fractional cover will be read from this

 section.

-For runs with dynamic vegetation (TRIFFID,
+For runs with dynamic vegetation

-l_trif=TRUE), the fraction cover is a prognostic
+(l_veg_compete=TRUE), the fraction cover is a

-variable and it must be read with the initial condition
+prognostic variable and it must be read with the initial

-(readFracIC=TRUE).
+condition (readFracIC=TRUE).

 readFile logical Switch controlling location of fractional cover data.

 Only used if readFracIC=FALSE.

 TRUE: read from an external file

 FALSE: read from the run control file.

 fileFormat character Format of data.
 Only used if readFile=TRUE.

 See notes in

 Section 5.2.

+C ' 1 1 .

 filename character Name of file containing data.
 Only used if

 readFile=TRUE.
 The following are rea The following are read only if readFile=TRUE.
-Only values for the appropriate file format are read. >ASCBIN: The follow ving are used if fil eFormat='asc', 'bin' or 'pp'. nheaderFile integer The number of headers at the start of the file. >=0 See Section 5.2. nheaderField integer The number of headers before each field. >=0 See Section 5.2. fieldNum integer The number of the first field to be used from the input >=1 file (this represents the first surface type).
-See discussion of fields in Section 5.1. >NC: The following are used if fileFormat='nc'. varName character The name of the variable containing data. >DATA: The following are used if readFile=FALSE. frac(1:nxIn,1: real array The fractional coverage of each surface type.
+Only values for the appropriate file format are read. • >ASCBIN: The follow wing are used if fil eFormat='asc', 'bin' or 'pp'. nheaderFile integer The number of headers at the start of the file. >=0 See Section 5.2. nheaderField integer The number of headers before each field. >=0 See Section 5.2. fieldNum integer The number of the first field to be used from the input >=1 file (this represents the first surface type).
+See discussion of fields in Section 5.1. >NC: The following a re used if fileFor mat='nc'. varName character The name of the variable containing data. >DATA: The followin g are used if readF ile=FALSE. frac(1:nxIn,1: real array The fractional coverage of each surface type.
 The nyIn,1:ntype) >=0.0 fractions should sum to 1 (this is checked by the code).
 These values are only read if readFile=F, and must be located after the tag >DATA.
+NB: If using either URBAN-2T or MORUSES then the total urban fraction should be entered in the 'urban_canyon' tile ^{5,6} .